0n0w1c/electric-grid/readme.md

 Substations and underground substations are fast-replaceable
 Circuit poles create copper wire connections for performance considerations, but are hidden

-*If Space Age is active, the electric network overhaul requires either the No More Quality or No Quality mods.*
+*If Space Age is active, the electric network overhaul requires either the No More Quality, Unquality or No Quality mods.*
 *Startup setting to disable the electric network overhaul, effectively transformator only.*

 *Transformators can be controlled via the circuit and/or logistic networks.*